Conversation Interface

 Top P (Nucleus Sampling):

-The default value is 1.
-The smaller the value, the more monotonous and easier to understand the AI-generated content; the larger the value, the wider and more diverse the vocabulary range of the AI's response.
+Default is 1.
+The smaller the value, the more monotonous and easier to understand the AI’s generated content; the larger the value, the wider and more diverse the AI’s vocabulary in replies.

-Nucleus sampling affects the output by controlling the probability threshold for vocabulary selection:
+Nucleus sampling affects output by controlling the probability threshold for word selection:

 • Smaller values (0.1–0.3):

-• Suitable for code comments, technical documents, etc.
+• Suitable for scenarios like code comments and technical documentation

 • Medium values (0.4–0.6):